Gaylord Wilshire

 Henry Gaylord Wilshire (June 7, 1861 – September 7, 1927), known to his contemporaries by his middle name of "Gaylord", was an American land developer, publisher, and outspoken socialist.
-He is the namesake of Los Angeles' Wilshire Boulevard.
+He is the namesake of Los Angeles' Wilshire Boulevard and an early resident of the city of Fullerton in Orange County.

 Biography

 Early years

 Henry Gaylord Wilshire was born June 7, 1861, in Cincinnati, Ohio.
 He moved to Los Angeles, California in 1884.

+Wilshire turned populist politics in the early 1890s, writing from London in the fall of 1892 to the Anaheim Journal to advocate the nationalization of America's railways as a means of reining in the "chief grabbers" Jay Gould and Cornelius Vanderbilt.

 In 1895 he began developing 35 acre stretching westward from Westlake Park for an elite residential subdivision.
 He donated a strip of land to the city of Los Angeles for a boulevard through what was then a barley field, on the conditions that it would be named for him and that railroad lines and commercial or industrial trucking would be banned.

 In 1900, Wilshire was arrested for speaking in a public park in Los Angeles.
 A judge dismissed the charges, but the incident caused Wilshire to leave Los Angeles for New York.

 Political career

 Wilshire was a frequent and far-ranging political candidate.
-He stood as the Nationalist Party Congressional candidate for the 6th California District in 1890, as the candidate of the Socialist Labor Party for Attorney General in 1891, for the British Parliament in 1894, for Congress in the California 6th District again in 1900, this time on the ticket of the Social Democratic Party of America, for the Canadian Parliament in 1902, and for Congress from New York in 1904.
+He stood as the Nationalist Party candidate for Congress in California's 6th congressional district in 1890, as the Socialist Labor Party candidate for Attorney General in 1891, for the British Parliament in 1894, for Congress in California's 6th district again in 1900, this time on the ticket of the Social Democratic Party of America, for the Canadian Parliament in 1902, and for Congress from New York in 1904.
 In 1909 Wilshire was a candidate for city council in Los Angeles as a part of the Socialist Party slate, which was backed at that time by the Los Angeles unions.

-By about 1911 Wilshire began to have his doubts about electoral politics, and shifted his allegiance to revolutionary syndicalism and advocacy of the general strike.
+By about 1911 Wilshire expressed doubts about electoral politics, and shifted to revolutionary syndicalism, advocacy of the general strike, and writing.
 He was the editor of the Syndicalist League's magazine The Syndicalist during 1913.

 During World War I Wilshire worked with Emma Goldman in the Free Speech League in New York.